Superrehtard/old_diaspora_wiki/Installing-on-CentOS-Fedora.md

 ## Continue with Standard Diaspora Install

-Now that you have proper versions of ruby and gem, mongodb and git installed, you can follow the standard Diaspora installation instructions.
+Now that you have proper versions of ruby and gem, MySQL and git installed, you can follow the standard Diaspora installation instructions.

 ## Using apache instead of the thin server